NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 For full details on the command, see the [Update-Package](../Tools/ps-ref-update-package.md) reference.

-## When to Reinstall a Package

-1. **Broken references after package restore**: If you've opened a project and restored NuGet packages, but still see broken references, try reinstalling each of those packages.
-1. **Project is broken due to deleted files**: NuGet does not prevent you from removing items added from packages, so it's easy to inadvertently modify contents installed from a package and break your project.
-To restore the project, reinstall the affected packages.
-1. **Package update broke the project**: If an update to a package breaks a project, the failure is generally caused by a dependency package which may have also been.
-To restore the state of the dependency, reinstall that specific package.
-1. **Project retargeting or upgrade**: This can be useful when a project has been retargeted or upgraded and if the package requires reinstallation due to the change in target framework.
-NuGet 2.7 and later shows a build error in such cases immediately after project retargeting, and subsequent build warnings let you know that the package may need to be reinstalled.
-For project upgrade, NuGet shows an error in the Project Upgrade Log.
-1. **Reinstalling a package during its development**: Package authors often need to reinstall the same version of package they're developing to test the behavior.
-The `Install-Package` command does not provide an option to force a reinstall, so use `Update-Package -reinstall` instead.

 ### Considerations

 The following may be affected when reinstalling a package: